dhruvguptashorthills/Economics-Q-A-Chatbot-/README.md

 ## Overview

-The **Economics Q&A Chatbot**  is a Retrieval-Augmented Generation (RAG)-based chatbot that provides answers to questions using economics-related articles.
+The **Economics Q&A Chatbot**  is a Retrieval-Augmented Generation (RAG)-based chatbot that provides answers to questions related to economics.
 The system scrapes articles from wikepedia, processes the data into vector embeddings, and utilises Google Gemini(model:gemini-1.5-flash-8b) to generate responses.

 ## Project Structure